paulowe/gcp/dataproc.md

 ## Cloud Dataproc - Supercomputing Platform
-Hadoop is a supercomputing platform consisting of HDFS for distributed storage of data and YARN for parallel processing
+Hadoop is a supercomputing platform consisting of HDFS for distributed storage of data and YARN for scheduling parallel processing jobs

 Hadoop follows a programming model called MapReduce where
 - "Map" function runs in parallel with a massive data set to produce intermediate results and